Scrambled Linear Pseudorandom Number Generators: Polynomials and full period

-This consideration may seem trivial, as we already know how to compute the next state given the previous state---a multiplication by $M$ is sufficient---but the recurrence is true of \emph{every} $w$-bit block of the state array.
-Said otherwise, no matter which word of the state array we use as output, we can \emph{predict} the next output using the equation above knowing the last $w$ outputs of the generator.
-Another way of looking at the same statement is that we expressed the linear engine described by $M$ using Niederreiter's \emph{multiple-recursive matrix method}~\cite{NieMRMMPNG}.
+This consideration may seem trivial, as we already know how to compute the next state given the previous state---a multiplication by $M$ is sufficient---but the recurrence is true for every $w$-bit block of the state array.
+Said otherwise, no matter which word of the state array we choose as output, we can predict the next output using the equation above knowing the last $k$ outputs (i.e., the previous $k$ states of the chosen word).
+Another way of looking at the same statement is that the word polynomial expresses the linear engine described by $M$ using Niederreiter's \emph{multiple-recursive matrix method}~\cite{NieMRMMPNG}, much like the characteristic polynomial expresses a single output bit as a linear recurrence.

-It is thus tempting to conjecture that a too simple combination of previous outputs might be easy to discover, and that the structure of $P(x)$ might help us in identifying generators whose outputs do not satisfy too simple equations.
+Recurrence~(\ref{eq:mrmm}) will work not only in the commutative case, but also whenever a sufficiently powerful extension of the Cayley--Hamilton has been proved for the class of matrices under examination (e.g., see Theorem 14 of~\cite{CFRAPMM1}, which can be used to prove~(\ref{eq:mrmm}) for \xorshift linear engines with multiple-word state~\cite{VigEEMXGS}).